Background

 As a rule, tremor results from a lesion that involves the extrapyramidal system or cerebellum.
 Electromyographic studies show that vocal tremor can arise from the involvement of muscles at any level of the speech production mechanism.

-In contrast to spasmodic dysphonia (SD), which typically affects only the intrinsic laryngeal musculature, ETV that arises from the cerebello-olivary systems often affects a greater portion of muscles of the upper aerodigestive tract.
+However, in contrast to a laryngeal dystonia such as spasmodic dysphonia, which typically affects only the intrinsic laryngeal musculature, ETV that arises from the cerebello-olivary systems often affects a greater portion of muscles of the upper aerodigestive tract.

 Approximately 50% of cases of essential tremor are inherited in an autosomal dominant fashion.